The new Chromium-based Microsoft Edge browser is super-fast, supports all the extensions available for Chrome, and finely tuned for performance.

 Follow the given below directions to import passwords from Mozilla Firefox into the Microsoft Edge in Windows 10.

 NOTE: This method applies to version 74 or later versions of Microsoft Edge.
-If are running an earlier version, update Edge to the latest version before proceeding further.
+If you are running an earlier version, update Edge to the latest version before proceeding further.

 Import passwords from Firefox into Edge In Windows 10